Aliyu018/structures-c-excercise/README.md

 a)	A function that applies bubble sort on the structure and sorts the list according to cgpa in ascending (min. to max.) order.

 b)	A function that finds a student from the student id search key.
 Apply binary search on structure array.
+Without using chat gpt or other ai to help with it Without using chat gpt or other ai to help with it Without using chat gpt or other ai to help with it